NASA Investigates What May Be The First-Ever Crime Committed In Space

 NASA is investigating what may very well be the first-ever instance of a crime committed in space, Yahoo News reports.
-Specifically, the space agency is looking into allegations that astronaut Anne McClain illegally accessed her estranged partner’s bank account while on-board the International Space Station.
+Specifically, the space agency is looking into allegations that astronaut Anne McClain illegally accessed her estranged partner’s bank account while on board the International Space Station.

 McClain, 40, married Summer Worden in 2014, and the two co-parented Worden’s son from a previous relationship.
 They filed for divorce in 2018.

-Meanwhile, in December 2018, McClain was sent aboard the International Space Station (ISS), on which she served until returning home on June 24, 2019.
+Meanwhile, in December 2018, McClain was sent aboard the International Space Station (ISS), where she served until returning home on June 24, 2019.

-Her time aboard the spacecraft made headlines for a potentially-embarrassing reason: at one point during her mission, she and fellow astronaut Christina Koch were scheduled to perform a spacewalk.
+Her time aboard the space station made headlines for a potentially-embarrassing reason: at one point during her mission, she and fellow astronaut Christina Koch were scheduled to perform a spacewalk.
 Had that happened, it would have been the first all-female spacewalk in space exploration history.
 Unfortunately, there was only one spacesuit capable of fitting either of the women, and so the walk was canceled.
 McClain later completed the spacewalk with a male astronaut.

 As it turns out, however, McClain may have committed another space first while on the craft: the first crime in space.
-Specifically, Woden alleges that McClain broke the law by accessing her bank account while McClain was on-board the ISS.
+Specifically, Woden alleges that McClain broke the law by accessing her bank account while aboard the ISS.
 And yes: according to The Naked Scientists, there is, indeed, WiFi in space, in a manner of speaking.
 Which is to say, astronauts are connected via communications systems to NASA’s computers on the ground, which the astronauts can use to access the internet.

 #NASA is investigating what may be the first space crime#AnneMcClain #IdentityTheft #SummerWorden #ISShttps://t.co/yP8fLGHPFa pic.twitter.com/DjL4WpkvBs